-These should be fairly standard on most modern routers but having these allows his allows you to connect your network printers to your router and/or a network switch to expand the number of hardwired connections available (if you have a bigger setup).
+These should be fairly standard on most modern routers but having these allows you to connect your network printers to your router and/or a network switch to expand the number of hardwired connections available (if you have a bigger setup).

 In larger venues, look for a router which supports expandable mesh routing.
 This allows you to add additional wireless access points which mesh together to intelligently create one seamless network.

 When setting up your Kounta location, router placement is crucial.
 This will supply network connectivity across all of your devices.
 If your location will have roaming registers, use a device (Example: iPad) to test the outer limits of your WiFi range.